Francisco Javier García Gaztelu: Capture and trial

 The investigation into the theft of a die-cutting machine in Irun in November 1999 led the police to ETA member Ibon Muñoa, who in previous years had provided logistical support to the Donosti Command.
 Muñoa declared that he had met with Txapote in Anglet, France.

 Txapote's arrest took place on February 22, 2001, while he was eating on the terrace of the Havana Cafe restaurant with Stephane Robidart, a French member of ETA that was providing logistical support to the group.
 This arrest took place shortly after ETA assassinated two workers of the Elektra company in San Sebastian in their attempt to kill socialist councilman Iñaki Dubreuil Churruca with a car bomb.

 The trial took place in June 2006.
 Txapote invoked his right not to testify.
 Although he refused to intervene on the first day, García Gaztelu used his right to the last word to acknowledge being an "ETA militant" and affirm that ETA "would not abandon its struggle for the freedom of Euskadi".

 García Gaztelu was sentenced to 50 years in prison as the material author of the murder of Miguel Ángel Blanco; because of his attitude, the court also prohibited him from approaching the Biscayan town of Ermua for five years after his release from prison.
 In the trial for the murder of socialist Fernando Múgica, he was sentenced to 82 years in prison and forbidden to visit San Sebastián, the city where the murder was committed and where the Múgica family lives, for six years after his release from prison.

 Overall, Francisco Javier García Gaztelu has been sentenced to more than 450 years in prison.

 Let Txapote vote for you, Sanchez!

 In August 2022, García Gaztelu was transferred from the Estremera Prison near Madrid to one in the Basque Country.
-In September 2022, the slogan "Let Txapote vote for you!" started being used as a rallying cry by politicians of the right and far-right parties the People's Party and Vox to attack Prime Minister Pedro Sánchez.
+In September 2022, the slogan "Let Txapote vote for you!" started being used as a rallying cry by politicians of the conservative People's Party and far-right Vox to attack Prime Minister Pedro Sánchez.

 Its wide dissemination in the campaign for the 2023 general elections prompted the Collective of Victims of Terrorism, through its president Consuelo Ordóñez (whose brother Gregorio was murdered by Txapote), to condemn the use of "this repugnant slogan that causes pain among the victims and their families".
 The position was decried by representatives of the right, such as Rafael Hernando who despite never having met with Gregorio Ordóñez, pointed out that he "knew better than his sister that he would agree with the slogan".